-Following a direct request from the Government of Haiti (GoH) UNEP set up a country programme in 2008 to address the environmental degradation, extreme poverty and disaster vulnerability of the country, the poorest in the Western Hemisphere.
-UNEP developed a five-year plan, based on the GoH’s priorities, and set up a project office in Port-au-Prince with a core team of international and local staff, all equipped to implement a portfolio of diverse and practical projects.
+Following a direct request from the Government of Haiti (GoH) in 2008, UNEP established a country programme to address the environmental degradation, extreme poverty and disaster vulnerability of the country, which is the poorest in the Western Hemisphere.
+UNEP developed a five-year plan based on the GoH’s priorities and set up a project office in Port-au-Prince with a core team of international and local staff, all equipped to implement a portfolio of diverse and practical projects.

 The January 2010 earthquake, and the associated relief and recovery efforts of the UN, forced UNEP to radically change its plans.
-The organization implemented a range of short to medium term projects, mainly in energy, sanitation, resettlement planning and waste management in camps for Internally Displaced Persons.
-Simultaneously UNEP provided emergency-related technical assistance on a national scale.
+The organization implemented a range of short to medium term projects, mainly in energy, sanitation, resettlement planning and waste management in camps for Internally Displaced Persons in the affected areas.
+Simultaneously, UNEP provided emergency-related technical assistance on a national scale.
 These projects were completed at the end of 2011.

 In 2011 UNEP resumed its planning and implementation of long-term sustainable development projects in Haiti.
-As a result of a newly-developed set of GoH priorities and following the lessons learned by UNEP since 2008, this organization has analyzed the opportunities for intervention that will have a major and lasting impact on the country.
-Accordingly UNEP Haiti has developed a revised four-year strategy.
+Based upon a newly developed set of GoH priorities and informed by the lessons learned since 2008, UNEP has identified and prioritized opportunities for interventions that will have a major and lasting impact on the country.

 The UNEP Country Programme Office is located in Port Salut in the South Department.
-A small Liaison Office is be maintained in Port-au-Prince for the transnational programme, representation and logistical support.
+A small Liaison Office is maintained in Port-au-Prince for national and transnational elements of the programme, UNCT and national representation and logistical support.

 UNEP’s programmes currently operate at national, sub-national and regional levels, targeting the departments of the South and Grand’Anse, covering the entire western-most part of Haiti’s south peninsula.